 43.50 to 70.50

 Not only has nine time Grammy Award-winner John Legend achieved astounding solo success, he's also responsible for hits by some of the biggest names in rap, hip hop, and R&B. He is known for his old school approach to R&B, which showcases his velvety vocals and melodic beats.
 John Legend's tour dates have become popular amongst jazz and R&B fans, and also attract a wider audience of music lovers.
-The music of John Legend has developed an international following, as evidenced by the many worldwide tour dates in 2011.

 While attending the University of Pennsylvania, John Legend was the president of a co-ed jazz and pop a cappella group called Counterparts, which began to cultivate John's personal sound.
 Also while attending college, he was introduced to Lauryn Hill who asked him to play piano on a song from her album The Miseducation of Lauryn Hill, titled "Everything is Everything".